aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 ## Conclusion

 In this post I showed you how I overrode the default theme layout file and its content.
-I also showed how I overrode the default theme file title and description meta tags displayed on the browser tab.
+I also showed how I overrode the default theme file title and description meta tags.

-You can further customize the content of the `default.html` layout file with your own html content as I will detail when I show how I added global navigation links for this blog in an upcoming post in the series.
+You can further customize the content of the `default.html` layout file with your own html content.
+I will detail how I added global navigation links to the layout file for this blog in an upcoming post in the series.

-Checkout part 3 to see how I override the default theme style of my Github pages blog.
+Check out part 3 to see how I override the default theme style of my Github pages blog.

 Thanks for reading.